IBM i DevOps TechTalk

 A.A. – So we mentioned VS Code, we’ve talked about what’s so great about it and why it’s so popular today.
 Here at Arcad, we’re developing our own extension.
 So what is ARCAD bringing to the extensions that work on VS Code?

-A.C. – So the big advantage of ARCAD, not only within VS Code but within RDi A as well, is kind of this integrated environment that we have.
+A.C. – So the big advantage of ARCAD, not only within VS Code but within RDi as well, is kind of this integrated environment that we have.
 So we have this backend metadata repository, it’s a cross reference repository that sits on the IBM i.
 And the important thing is that all of our tooling, including our VS Code extensions and our RDi extensions, all share the exact same repository.

 So what that means is that whenever you make any kind of a change, any kind of code change or do any kind of update in one place, we talk about BYOT (“bring your own tool”).
 It really doesn’t matter to ARCAD, but in the VS Code perspective.
 Whenever I make a change in VS Code and compile something, then that repository gets updated and then all of the tooling whether that’s CodeChecker or Transformer RPG or iUnit or Verifier and all of our tooling that integrates in this whole DevOps chain, you can trigger those things from VS Code and those changes are propagated throughout the entire development process.